hanno-meister/synalinks/docs/Code Examples/Advanced/Knowledge Extraction.md

 - **Multi-Stage for Sophistication**: Deploy multi-stage architectures for complex scenarios requiring diverse extraction types, specialized models for different tasks, and sophisticated reasoning capabilities.
 This approach maximizes flexibility and performance optimization opportunities.
 - **Resource Optimization**: Different stages can utilize different models optimized for their specific tasks, leading to better resource utilization and cost efficiency.
 Lightweight models handle simple tasks while powerful models focus on complex reasoning.
 - **Error Isolation**: Failures in one stage don't necessarily compromise the entire pipeline depending on the logical operators used.
 This resilience is crucial for production systems processing large volumes of heterogeneous data.

+### How to go further ?

+Synalinks KG data models are compatible with other modules, allowing you to easily enhance pipelines to make the extracted data more robust, depending on the data you want to extract.
+Ultimately, it is about deeply understanding the limitations of your language models (LMs) and having the ability, thanks to our modular approach, to address them.
+Keep also in mind, that you can train your generators to enhance their accuracy.

+One might argue that this is a case-by-case, highly domain-specific development and not as straightforward as a one-size-fits-all solution.
+However, the reality is that companies want systems tailored to their specific business cases and optimized for them.
+You don't build defensible intellectual property with an average one-size-fits-all solution.